 General Information about the Pension Plan - Plan description.
-The following brief description of the Plan is provided for general information purposes only.
+The following brief description of the Oklahoma Public Employees Retirement Plan (the "Plan") is provided for general information purposes only.
 Participants should refer to Title 74 of the Oklahoma Statutes, Sections 901 through 932 and 935, as amended, for more complete information.
 The Plan is a multiple employer, cost sharing public employee retirement plan, which is a defined benefit pension plan covering substantially all state employees except employees covered by six other plans sponsored by the State.
 It also covers employees of participating county and local agencies.
 The Plan is administered by the Oklahoma Employees Retirement System, a component unit of the State of Oklahoma.
 The authority to establish and amend benefit provisions rests with the State Legislature.
 The supervisory authority for the management and operation of the Plan is the Plan's Board of Trustees, which acts as a fiduciary for investment of the funds and the application of Plan interpretations.
 The Plan issues a publicly available financial report that includes financial statements and supplementary information for the Plan which can be obtained at www.opers.ok.gov.

-Benefits provided: Members qualify for full retirement benefits at their specified normal retirement age or, for any person who became a member prior to July 1, 1992, when the sum of the member's age and years of credited service equals or exceeds 80 (Rule of 80), and for any person who became a member after June 30, 1992, when the sum of the member's age and years of credited service equals or exceeds 80 (Rule of 80), and for any person who became a member after June 30, 1992, when the member's age and years of credited service equals or exceeds 90 (Rule of 90).
+Benefits provided: Members qualify for full retirement benefits at their specified normal retirement age or, for any person who became a member prior to July 1, 1992, when the sum of the member's age and years of credited service equals or exceeds 80 (Rule of 80), and for any person who became a member after June 30, 1992, when the member's age and years of credited service equals or exceeds 90 (Rule of 90).